melezhik/outhentix/README.md

 ## DSL code

 A program code written on outhentix DSL language to verify text input.

 ## Search context

 Verification process is carried out in a given _context_.

-But default search context is the same as original input text stream.
+But default search context _is equal_ to an original text input.

-Search context could be however changed in some conditions.
+However a search context might be changed in some situations ( see within, text blocks and ranges expressions ).

 ## DSL parser